Korey Lee Preview, Player Props: White Sox vs. Royals

 Korey Lee At The Plate

-- Lee is hitting .118 with a home run and four walks.
+- Lee is batting .118 with a home run and four walks.

-- Lee has picked up a hit in three games this season (25.0%), including one multi-hit game.
+- Lee has picked up a hit in three games this year (25.0%), including one multi-hit game.

 - Lee has driven in a run in one game this year, and it was more than one in that game.

-- He has scored a run in three of 12 games so far this year.
+- He has scored in three games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.